 - Swimmer’s ear

 - Absence or malformation of the outer ear, ear canal, or middle ear

 Sensorineural Hearing Loss

-Another type of hearing loss is called sensorineural hearing loss.
-This is the result of a problem in the inner ear, and it occurs when hair cells in the cochlea are missing or damaged.
-As implied, this function is responsible for giving signals to the brain that, in turn, interprets sound.
+Sensorineural hearing loss is the result of a problem in the inner ear.
+It occurs when hair cells in the cochlea are missing or damaged.
+These are responsible for producing signals that the brain needs to interpret sound.

 - Drugs that are toxic to hearing